Sephirothbahamut/Accio-Niffler/Game Design Document.md

 ###  Hogwarts

 Hogwarts is a School of Witchcraft and Wizardry.
-It's located in the Highlands Scots, in the United Kingdom.
+It islocated in the Highlands Scots, in the United Kingdom.
 Surrounded by the Black Lake and the Forbidden Forest, the school's castle has its roots at the end of 10th century, which grandeur made it one of the most important schools in the magical world.
 On the outside, many towers connect the various rooms and halls.
 In addition, it is surrounded by a green meadow, a Quidditch pitch and other annexed structures, such as the "Keeper of the keys" hut, game and grounds and the green house, where Herbology lessons are held.
 On the inside, there are seven floors that host classrooms, four dormitories, one Great Hall, and other mysterious rooms.
 The school has 142 stairways, which each of them seems to have a life of its own as they have fun to change their position and cause poor students to go astray.
 It is wrapped by many magical protections, making it invisible to muggles: only wizards can live in this castle.

 <img src="Pictures/Locations/Hogwarts/Hogwarts_Castle.png" alt="Hogwarts" style="zoom: 33%;" />

 ### Great Hall

 The Great Hall is a common place, where all students, the professors, the principal and other staff members of the school gather for the various meals of the day.
 Furthermore, it acts as a study room, leisure room and ceremonies room.
 It is composed by four large tables placed vertically, one for each of the houses present in the school, and one large table placed horizontally for the professors and the principal.
 The Hall is illuminated by thousands of candles that make it cozy and warm for the students.
-On the ceiling, there is a sky created by an magic spell which mimics the outside.
-For each recurrence the hall is embellished, like for Christmas or the Yule Ball.
+On the ceiling, there is a sky created by a magic spell which mimics the outside.
+For each recurrence, the hall is embellished, like for Christmas or the Yule Ball.

 <img src="Pictures/Locations/Hogwarts/Hogwarts_GreatHall.jpg" alt="GreatHall" style="zoom: 67%;" />

 ### Classrooms

-The classrooms are located in various areas of the castle, both inside and outside.
+The classrooms are in various areas of the castle, both inside and outside.
 The lessons are usually divided into theoretical and practical: the classrooms hosting the practical lessons were embellished according to the topic of the lesson.
 A great example is Potion-Mixing Room, which has for each bench a cauldron where the student can mix up concoctions and other recipes.
 The classrooms outside the castle are the Herbology greenhouse and the Quidditch pitch for the Flying Broom lessons.

 <img src="Pictures/Locations/Hogwarts/Hogwarts_Classroom.jpg" alt="Classrooms" style="zoom: 67%;" />